Azure/azure-osconfig/docs/roadmap.md

 # 4. Detached Platform (codename Copper)

-The concept of Adapters is introduced.
-The Management Platform runs in its own process.
+The concept of OSConfig Adapters is introduced.
+The Management Platform runs in its own daemon process.
 OSConfig can accept request from both local and remote management authorities.

 - The OSConfig separates the Agent and the Management Platform into two separate daemon processes.
 - The IPC REST API over Unix Domain Sockets (UDS) and HTTP for MPI is introduced.